cubewise-code/bedrock-5/README.md

 - [Installation Guide](#installation-guide)

 ## What is Bedrock?
-Bedrock is a community-driven TM1 / Planning Analytics best practice framework.
+Bedrock is a community-driven Planning Analytics best practice framework.
 It provides modular, reusable TI processes, tools, documentation, and training resources designed to:
 - Accelerate model development
 - Increase maintainability
 - Improve auditability
 - Reduce administration and support overhead

-The Bedrock library is built on years of global TM1 implementation experience and is widely adopted in complex, enterprise-level TM1 environments.
+The Bedrock library is built on years of global Planning Analytics implementation experience and is widely adopted in complex, enterprise-level Planning Analytics environments.

 ## What's New in Bedrock 5?

-Bedrock 5 brings targeted updates to support TM1 v12+, including:
+Bedrock 5 brings targeted updates to support TM1 Containerized, v12, and PA3 versions of the TM1 Server, including:
-- <b>Compatibility Fixes</b>: Adjustments for updated TM1 system behavior and function changes.
+- <b>Compatibility Fixes</b>: Adjustments for updated Planning Analytics system behavior and function changes.
-- <b>Deprecated Processes</b>: Clear documentation of processes no longer required or supported in TM1 v12+.
+- <b>Deprecated Processes</b>: Clear documentation of processes no longer required or supported in the latest version of Planning Analytics.
-- <b>Modified Processes</b>: Existing processes updated to maintain their original functionality while aligning with new TM1 features and syntax.
+- <b>Modified Processes</b>: Existing processes updated to maintain their original functionality while aligning with new Planning Analytics features and syntax.
 - <b>Updated Installation Guide</b>: Step-by-step instructions for deploying Bedrock 5 into your Planning Analytics environment.

-Note: Bedrock 5 is intended only for TM1 v12+ environments.
+Note: Bedrock 5 is intended only for the TM1 Containerized, v12, and PA3 versions of the TM1 Server.
 For TM1 v11.x or PA 2.0.x, use [Bedrock 4](https://github.com/cubewise-code/bedrock)

 ## Why Bedrock?
-With growing TM1 adoption, standardization is critical.
+With growing Planning Analytics adoption, standardization is critical.
 Bedrock provides:
 - A standardized TI codebase for reuse across models and teams
 - Faster development cycles through proven, modular processes
 - Lower learning curve for new developers